Bleach: Disinfection

 Sodium hypochlorite solution, 3–6%, (common household bleach) is typically diluted for safe use when disinfecting surfaces and when used to treat drinking water.

-A weak solution of 2% household bleach in warm water is typical for sanitizing smooth surfaces prior to the brewing of beer or wine.
+A weak solution of 2% household bleach in warm water is typical for sanitizing smooth surfaces before the brewing of beer or wine.

-US Government regulations (21 CFR 178 Subpart C) allow food processing equipment and food contact surfaces to be sanitized with solutions containing bleach, provided that the solution is allowed to drain adequately before contact with food, and that the solutions do not exceed 200 parts per million (ppm) available chlorine (for example, one tablespoon of typical household bleach containing 5.25% sodium hypochlorite, per gallon of water).
+US government regulations (21 CFR 178 Subpart C) allow food processing equipment and food contact surfaces to be sanitized with solutions containing bleach, provided that the solution is allowed to drain adequately before contact with food and that the solutions do not exceed 200 parts per million (ppm) available chlorine (for example, one tablespoon of typical household bleach containing 5.25% sodium hypochlorite, per gallon of water).

-A 1-in-47 dilution of household bleach with water (1 part bleach to 47 parts water) is effective against many bacteria and some viruses in homes.
+A 1-in-47 dilution of household bleach with water (1 part bleach to 47 parts water: e.g. one teaspoon of bleach in a cup of water, or 21 ml per litre, or 1/3 cup of bleach in a gallon of water) is effective against many bacteria and some viruses in homes.
 Even "scientific-grade", commercially produced disinfection solutions such as Virocidin-X usually have sodium hypochlorite as their sole active ingredient, though they also contain surfactants (to prevent beading) and fragrances (to conceal the bleach smell).

 See hypochlorous acid for a discussion of the mechanism for disinfectant action.

 An oral rinse with a 0.05% dilute solution of household bleach is shown to treat gingivitis.

-Diluted sodium hypochlorite at a rate of 2000–1 (0.05% concentration) may represent an efficacious, safe and affordable antimicrobial agent in the prevention and treatment of periodontal disease.

-Color safe bleach
+Color-safe bleach

-Color safe bleach is a chemical that uses hydrogen peroxide as the active ingredient (to help remove stains) rather than sodium hypochlorite or chlorine.
-It also has chemicals in it that help brighten colors.
-Hydrogen peroxide is also used for sterilization purposes and water treatment, but its disinfectant capabilities may be limited due to the concentration in the colorsafe bleach solution as compared to other applications.
+Color-safe bleach is a solution with hydrogen peroxide as the active ingredient (for stain removal) rather than sodium hypochlorite or chlorine.
+It also contains chemicals that help brighten colors.
+Though hydrogen peroxide is used for sterilization purposes and water treatment, its ability to disinfect laundry is limited because the concentration of hydrogen peroxide in laundry products is lower than what is used in other applications.

 Health hazards

 The safety of bleaches depends on the compounds present, and their concentration.
 Generally speaking, the ingestion of bleaches will cause damage to the esophagus and stomach, possibly leading to death.
 On contact with the skin or eyes, it causes irritation, drying, and potentially burns.
-Inhalation of bleach fumes can damage the lungs.
+Inhalation of bleach fumes can cause mild irritation of the upper airways.
 Personal protective equipment should always be used when using bleach.

+Chemical interactions

 Bleach should never be mixed with vinegar or other acids, as this will create highly toxic chlorine gas, which can cause severe burns internally and externally.
-Mixing bleach with ammonia similarly produces toxic chloramine gas, which can burn the lungs.
-Mixing bleach with hydrogen peroxide results in an exothermic chemical reaction that releases oxygen, and may cause the contents to splatter and cause skin and eye injury.
-Heating bleach and boiling it may produce chlorates, strong oxidizers which may lead to a fire or explosion.
+Mixing bleach with ammonia similarly produces nitrogen trichloride, which is a potentially explosive substance with a foul, irritating and acrid odor.
+Mixing bleach with isopropanol or acetone makes chloroform, while mixing with hydrogen peroxide results in an exothermic and potentially explosive chemical reaction that releases oxygen.